- 1. Write an airtight opening a bar business plan

 4. Send promotional emails designed to keep customers coming back

 Email marketing can be complicated if you’ve never done it before.
-Let us run your campaigns on Autopilot so you can:
+You should focus on how to open a bar business and let us run your email campaigns on Autopilot so you can:

 - Encourage second orders